mylivingweb/ansible-ossec-agent/README.md

-dj-wasabi.ossec-agent
+mylivingweb.ossec-agent
 =========

 This role will install and configure an ossec-agent on the server.
 When there there is an parameter `ossec_server_name` configured, it will delagate an action for automatically authenticate the agent.
+This role uses wazuh repo for ossec-hids.

 Requirements
 ------------